-How JWST and APT obtain and use moving target ephemerides, how a proposer can obtain ephemerides using JPL Horizons, and how JWST's orbit affects ephemerides accuracy
+Details of how JWST and APT obtain and use moving target ephemerides, how a proposer can obtain ephemerides using JPL Horizons, and how JWST's orbit affects ephemeris accuracy.

 JWST in JPL Horizons

-A nominal JWST orbit (computed on April 3rd, 2018, for planning purposes) is available in the JPL Horizons ephemeris generation system.
-This JWST ephemeris is valid from October 1st, 2018 to Dec 31, 2024.
-There are 2 ways to specify JWST as the Observer Location in Horizons: @jwst, or the observatory code, 500@-170.
+A nominal JWST orbit is available in the JPL Horizons ephemeris generation system.
+There are 2 ways to specify JWST as the Observer Location* in Horizons: @jwst, or the observatory code, 500@-170.
 Figures 1–3 provide a quick walkthrough for specifying the Observer Location in Horizons.

 Step 1.
 JPL Horizons home page

 On the main page of the JPL Horizons web interface, locate the Observer Location row, as highlighted in Figure 1.
 Click on change.

 Step 2.
 Observer Location page

 After clicking on change, you will be redirected to the Specify Observer Location page.
 Locate the Specify Origin: Named Body or Site section and the search box.
 Input either @jwst or 500@-170, and click the Search button.
 Then, you will be redirected back to the main page.

 Step 3.
 Check that Observer Location was updated